 Sometimes couples wait until their wedding day to make that promise… and sometimes that happens way before.
-For Kelley and Nick, a lot led up to their farmhouse micro wedding, but it couldn’t have been any more perfect!
+For Kelley and Nick, a lot led up to their Salem, Oregon farmhouse wedding, but it couldn’t have been any more perfect!

 From the COVID-19 pandemic to wildfires that swept through the area and forced the couple to reschedule, it seemed like the odds were stacked against them.
 Then, when they finally settled in to their new date, the fog rolled in.